Frequently Asked QuestionsFraternity and Sorority Life

 Students are eligible to join a chapter as early as Fall of their Sophomore year and can join any fall semester during their time as a student.

-What are the requirements of joining?
+What are the requirements for joining?

 Potential New Members must adhere to the following requirements in order to participate in the new member period (according to the IGC Constitution):